akshata29/entaoai/README.md

-# ChatGPT + Enterprise data with Azure OpenAI
+# Chat with your enterprise data using LLM

 This sample demonstrates a few approaches for creating ChatGPT-like experiences over your own data.
 It uses Azure OpenAI Service to access the ChatGPT model (gpt-35-turbo and gpt3), and vector store (Pinecone, Redis and others) or Azure cognitive search for data indexing and retrieval.